 Drive to Sandon, but rather than crossing the bridge and turning right into town, reset your odometer and continue straight along the left side of Carpenter Creek.
 At 1.3km, cross Carpenter Creek.
 At 1.7km, fork left and stay on the main road.
 At 2.0km, go right where the road braids.
 Shortly after, start seeing old buildings from the ghost town of Cody.
 At 2.8km fork left and cross Carpenter Creek again (ignoring the 0 tons sign on the bridge).
 Take the right fork on the other side of the bridge (signed for Carlyle Lodge) and then stay on the main road all of the way up the valley.
-There are several small waterbars on the road, but it is passable with a careful 2WD low clearance vehicle.
+There are several small waterbars on the road, but it is passable with a careful and experienced 2WD low clearance vehicle.
 Reach the parking area at 7.1km.

 Carpenter Pass can be hiked as a loop – with both a low road and and a high road edging up the valley and connected by a series of established trails.
 Most hikers prefer a steeper ascent and more gradual descent, so if that’s you too, then hike up the lower road and come back down the higher road.

 Hiking up the Low Road